muazhari/dot-technical-test-backend/README.md

 ## Notes

-- Transactions: Each HTTP request runs in a specific transaction isolation level.
+- Transactions: Each HTTP request runs in the highest transaction isolation level to be much safer in data consistency.
 A Unit of Work design pattern exposes the transaction-scoped repository.
 - Migrations: Schema and seed are applied via `migration-1.sql` on `datastore-1` docker container startup.
 - Security: Keep environment variables secure.